Maria Hjorth

-Maria Anna Hjorth (born 15 October 1973) is a Swedish professional golfer.
+Maria Anna McBride (née Hjorth born 15 October 1973) is a Swedish professional golfer.
+She has won five times on the LPGA Tour and twice finished second in major championships.

 Early years

 Hjorth was born in Falun.
 As the youngest of three daughters to Kjell and Monica Hjorth, she first gripped a golf club at three years of age.
 Six years old, she traveled with her family, to compete in the unofficial Swedish Championship for children, the Colgate Cup, for girls up to 10 years of age.
-After the round, her older sister helped her to count the score.
+After the round, her elder sister helped her to count the score.

 Nordic skiing was a main interest during winter time.
 At ten years of age, Hjorth also began playing curling and later became the youngest ever individual winner of the Swedish Championship in curling.

 On the golf course, she usually practiced with older boys, why she soon find it easier to play from the men's tees.
 During her amateur career she always represented Falun-Borlänge Golf Club.

 Amateur career

 Hjorth won many individual amateur titles including the 1995 European Ladies Amateur Championship at Wannsee, Berlin, Germany.

 She represented Sweden twice at the Espirito Santo Trophy.
 In 1992 in Vancouver, Canada, with Annika Sörenstam on the team, Sweden finished fourth.
 In 1994 at Golf National in Paris, France, the Swedish team finished as bronze medalists.
 Hjorth was also part of the winning Swedish team at the 1994 European Lady Junior's Team Championship at Gutenhof Golf Club, Austria.

 Hjorth attended the University of Stirling in Scotland.